-Pathogenic germs occurring in water include bacteria, viruses, and protozoa with distinct behaviour in terms of survival time or resistance against disinfection methods.
-Travellers' diarrhoea is mainly caused by bacteria (50-80 %), followed by viruses (5-25 %), and protozoa (< 10 %) [10], [11].
-Among the bacterial species, ETEC (enterotoxigenic E. coli) is the most frequent cause of travellers' diarrhoea worldwide [12].
-Bacterial spores, which are much more resistant than vital bacteria, do not belong to the primarily relevant waterborne pathogens [9].
-Also most helminth diseases are rather associated with food than with drinking water, although there are exceptions.
+Pathogenic germs occurring in water include bacteria, viruses, and protozoa with different characteristics in terms of survival time or resistance against methods of disinfection.
+Travellers' diarrhoea is predominantly caused by bacteria (50-80%), followed by viruses (5-25%), and protozoa (<10%) [13], [14].
+Among the bacterial species, ETEC (enterotoxigenic E. coli) is the most frequent cause of travellers' diarrhoea worldwide [15].
+Bacterial spores, which are much more resistant than active bacteria, are not primarily relevant waterborne pathogens [12] and most helminth diseases are more associated with food than with drinking water, although there are exceptions.
 Pathogens differ in their environmental resistance.
-Generally viruses and protozoa (cysts) tend to be more resistant against several disinfection methods than bacteria.
-Survival of pathogens in water is difficult to measure and compare due to the distinct methodic design of the studies.
-Most water hygiene projects make use of Escherichia coli (E. coli) representing a reliable indicator of fecal contamination.
-However, the absence of E. coli may not be interpreted as potable for certain because environmental conditions might favour survival of intestinal enterococci more than coliform bacteria [13].
+Generally viruses and protozoa (cysts) are more resistant against disinfection methods than bacteria.
+Survival of pathogens in water is difficult to measure and compare due to the different methodological designs of the studies.
+Most water hygiene projects measure the presence of Escherichia coli (E. coli) which represents a reliable indicator of fecal contamination.
+However, the absence of E. coli may not be interpreted as being definitively potable since certain environmental conditions can favour survival of intestinal enterococcal species more than coliform bacteria [16].

-Some species can survive for long periods of time in water, especially at cold temperatures [14].
-For example, Campylobacter can survive for several weeks at 4 °C [15].
+Some species can survive for long periods of time in water, especially at cold temperatures [17].
+For example, Campylobacter can survive for several weeks at 4°C [18].
 In nutrient-rich waters some types of bacteria are even able to replicate.
 Host-dependent viral and protozoan species are, however, not capable of replication in water.

-It should be noted that there are significant regional differences in germs and risk.
-Independent from any kind of water disinfection travelers going to the Himalayas should be aware of typhoid fever since Nepal is among the regions with the highest incidences worldwide, also in the tourist regions of Kathmandu [16], [17], [18], [19], [20], [18].
-A vaccination is strictly recommended although Salmonella typhi can be easily killed b yall methods mentioned below.
-Generally, the goal is a 3 to 5 log reduction (99.9e99.999%), allowing a small risk of enteric infection [21], [22].
+There are significant regional differences in germs and therefore risk.
+Regardless of the type of water disinfection used all travellers going to the Himalayas should be aware of typhoid fever since Nepal is one of the regions with the highest incidence worldwide especially in the tourist areas of Kathmandu [19], [20], [21], [22], [23].
+A vaccination is strictly recommended although Salmonella typhi can be easily killed by all methods mentioned below.
+Generally, the goal is a 3 to 5 log reduction (99.9% to 99.999%), allowing for a small residual risk of enteric infection [12], [24].